ubunatic/drawille/README.md

 ### LICENSE

 ```
-drawille is free software: you can redistribute it and/or modify
+Drawille is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-drawille is distributed in the hope that it will be useful,
+Drawille is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU Affero General Public License for more details.